anand-189101/IBM-INTERNSHIP/README.md

 **Automated Model Building**: An AutoAI experiment was configured in watsonx.ai.
 This powerful tool automated the entire machine learning pipeline, including data preprocessing, feature engineering, model selection, and hyperparameter optimization.

 **Model Selection**: AutoAI trained and ranked multiple classification algorithms.
-The Random Forest Classifier was identified as the best-performing model based on accuracy.
+The Batched Tree Ensemble Classifier was identified as the best-performing model based on accuracy.

 **Deployment**: The top-performing pipeline was saved as a model asset and deployed as an Online Web Service within a Deployment Space on IBM Watsonx.ai, which provides a REST API for real-time predictions.